beaverbuilder/documentation/docs/beaver-builder/dev-2.6.md

 ## Copy/Paste Improvements

-You can copy and paste row and column settings.
+You can copy and paste row, column, and module settings.
 There’s also a new UI dropdown menu allowing quick access to copy and paste.

 ![Row shape uploads user interface](/img/beaver-builder/2.6-dev-preview--10.jpg)